dvrkoo/DLA/readme.md

   > _Deep Residual Learning for Image Recognition_ – Kaiming He et al., CVPR 2016
 - Class Activation Maps (CAMs), based on:
   > _Learning Deep Features for Discriminative Localization_ – Zhou et al., CVPR 2016
+- Exercise 2 focuses on using previous models to perform Knowledge Distillation

 ---

-### 🤖 Lab 2 – Adversarial Attacks & OOD Detection
+### 🧠 Lab 2 – Reinforcement Learning with Policy Gradients

-This lab introduces techniques in **Adversarial Machine Learning** and **Out-of-Distribution (OOD) Detection**, including:

-- Evaluation metrics and pipelines for OOD detection
-- Targeted and untargeted **FGSM attacks**:
-  > _Explaining and Harnessing Adversarial Examples_ – Goodfellow et al., 2015
-- Augmentation strategies to improve adversarial robustness
+This lab explores core ideas in Reinforcement Learning (RL) using Policy Gradient methods, including:

+- The REINFORCE algorithm for training stochastic policies aswell as PPO algorithm

+- Implementing and visualizing learning in environments like CartPole and LunarLander

+- Key concepts: reward signals, return estimation, and gradient-based policy updates

 ---